Yes, you can grill when you tailgate, but… Fire Marshal clarifies Louisiana burn ban

-NEW ORLEANS (WGNO) – The Louisiana Fire Marshal’s Office clarified the statewide burn ban Wednesday (Sept.
-6).
+NEW ORLEANS (WGNO) — The Louisiana Fire Marshal’s Office clarified the statewide burn ban on Wednesday, Sept.
+6.

-The Fire Marshal’s Office Public Affairs Director, Ashley Rodrigue, emailed reporters a press release, in which she said that “one of the most frequently asked questions” about the ban is “barbecuing.”
+Fire Marshal’s Office Public Affairs Director Ashley Rodrigue said that “one of the most frequently asked questions” about the ban is “barbecuing.”

 In one case, smoke from multiple grills wafted down Marconi Boulevard as teams took the field at Tad Gormley Stadium.
 But many people wondered about the state’s ban on “open flames”.